-Of the 6.9 million households in the United States that use heating oil to heat their homes, nearly 80 percent reside in the Northeast region of the country - making this area especially vulnerable to fuel oil disruptions.
+Of all the households in the United States that use heating oil to heat their homes, the majority reside in the Northeast region of the country - making this area especially vulnerable to fuel oil disruptions.
 The Northeast Home Heating Oil Reserve, a one million barrel supply of ultra low sulfur distillate (diesel), provides protection for homes and businesses in the northeastern United States should a disruption in supplies occur.

 Releasing Heating Oil

 The U.S. Department of Energy has developed an online bidding system – an anonymous auction program – for the sale of product from the NEHHOR.
 Prospective bidders and other interested parties are invited to try out the system and give us feedback.

 - You should review the Northeast Home Heating Oil Reserve - Guidelines for Release.

 - You must register to use the system to practice or to participate in an actual emergency sale.

 - Registration assures that you will receive email alerts of sales or other pertinent news.
 You will also have the opportunity to establish a user ID and password to submit bids.

 - If you establish a user ID, you will receive a temporary password by email, which you must then change to one of your own choosing.

 The online bidding system is available as a non-binding demonstration.
 You can use the system to become more familiar with the bidding process in a realistic environment.